awsdocs/amazon-workdocs-administration-guide/doc_source/manage-sites.md

 ## Recovery bin retention<a name="recovery-bin"></a>

-Files deleted by a user are stored in the user’s recycle bin for 30 days\.
-Afterwards, the files are temporarily moved to a recovery bin for 60 days before they are permanently deleted\.
-The recovery bin is visible only to administrators\.
-By changing the site\-wide data retention policy, site administrators can change the recovery bin retention period, up to a maximum of 365 days\.
-Files are permanently deleted at the end of the retention period\.
+When a user deletes a file, Amazon WorkDocs stores the file in the user’s recycle bin for 30 days\.
+Afterwards, Amazon WorkDocs moves the files to a temporary recovery bin for 60 days, then deletes them permanently\.
+Only administrators can see the temporary recovery bin\.
+By changing the site\-wide data retention policy, site administrators can change the recovery bin retention period to a minimum of zero days and maximum of 365\.

 **To change the recovery bin retention period**